MOROCCO

 A photograph of a geological hammer an a dinosaur tooth, a Spinosaurus tooth in the Kem Kem beds, taken on a GeoWorld Travel fossil geology trip, tour and holiday

-The Todra Gorge cuts through Jurassic Limestone in the High Atlas Mountains (Day 9)
+The Ziz River cuts through Middle Jurassic aged limestones in the High Atlas Mountains between Errachidia and Midelt.
+(Day 8)

 Itinerary

-Day 1 - Arrival in Marrakech with transfer from the airport to our hotel.
+Day 1 - Arrival in Marrakech and transfer from the airport to our hotel.
 This historic city is a World Heritage Site and has excellent low-cost airline links to Europe.

-Day 3 - Precambrian Stromatolites, giant Ordovician Trilobites in the Draa Valley and the Fezouata Shale Lagerstätte.
-This morning we start our day by visiting a site which contains 600 million year old (Edicarian) stromatolites.
-We then continue to a site in the Draa Valley that is famous for its giant cold water trilobites; these were alive when Morocco was near to the South Pole.
-These trilobites are Ordovician (Tremadocian) in age and are in the lower part of the famous Fezouta Shale.
+Day 3 - Precambrian Stromatolites in the Anti Atlas Mountains, and the Fezouata Shale Lagerstätte.
+This morning, we start our day by visiting an incredible palaeontological site, a large area covered by Ediacaran aged (600-million-year-old) stromatolites.
+We then stop at the Tizi-n-Tinififft Pass, which is the highest point on the road crossing the Anti-Atlas Mountains.
+Here, we can see the Lower Cambrian aged sedimentary rocks and the Precambrian/Cambrian boundary, before descending to the town of Agdz for a coffee break and scenic views.
+After Agdz the route winds through the date palms of the Draa Valley to reach a site famous for its giant cold-water trilobites; these were alive when Morocco was near to the South Pole.
+These trilobites are Ordovician (Tremadocian) in age and are in the lower part of the famous Fezouata Shale.
 The trilobites that were mined, and continue to be mined, from this site can be up to 20-30 cm long!
-Later in the trip we will have the opportunity to see some of them in the Erfoud museum.
-Our final stop of the day is the Lagerstätte section of the Fezouata Shale.
+Our final stop of the day is at the Ben Moula diggings in the Fezouata Shale Lagerstätte.
 Here, exceptional preservation has revealed soft-bodied “Burgess Shale” type fauna such as Anomalocaridids and marrellomorphs.
-The Lagerstätte was discovered by Mohamed Oussaid Ben Moula (known as Ben Said) during the winter of 1999-2000, and featured on the front cover of Nature in 2010.
+The Lagerstätte was discovered by the Ben Moula family during the winter of 1999-2000 and featured on the front cover of Nature in 2010.
+At the diggings we are hosted by Lahcen Ben Moula.
 We spend the night in the nearby town of Zagora.

 included